firstvideosgrp/FVG_Websuite_EU/docs/database-setup.md

 ## 4. Collection Setup

-We need eight collections: "About", "Projects", "Settings", "MediaMetadata", "Cast", "Crew", "ProductionPhases", and "PhaseSteps".
+We need nine collections: "About", "Projects", "Settings", "MediaMetadata", "Cast", "Crew", "ProductionPhases", "PhaseSteps", and "SlateEntries".

 ### 4.1.
 About Collection